kevinsea/Insight-Wiki-Stage/Home.md

 v1.1 is now in NuGet!
 See the [[Change Log]] for what's new!

+Follow [@jonwagnerdotcom](http://twitter.com/#!jonwagnerdotcom) latest updates on this library or [code.jonwagner.com](http://code.jonwagner.com) for more detailed writeups.

 ## Getting Started ##
 * [[Installing Insight]]
 * [[Opening Connections]]